 Mental preparation such as this is a vital piece to the puzzle for any tennis player.
-At our adidas tennis camps, we help players tackle both the physical and mental side of the game each summer.
+At our adidas tennis camps, we help players tackle both the physical and the mental side of the game each summer.
 We know that to reach whatever goals you have for yourself, you need to have both a sound body and mind.

 Performance Goals